svermeulen/vim-macrobatics/README.md

 ## Parameterized Macros

 Macrobatics also has built in support for using 'named parameters' with your named macros.
-How this works is that before recording the macro, you manually save parameter values into vim registers, then make use of those registers during the recording.
+How this works is that before recording the macro, you manually save placeholder parameter values into vim registers, then make use of those registers during the recording.
 Then, before re-playing the the macro, macrobatics will prompt the user to fill in a value for these registers before the macro is executed.

 For example, let's say you have a macro that renames the current method that you are in, and every time you run it, you want the user to supply the new name for the method.
 You can add this macro by doing the following: